 "It's very important to make a pact with yourself that if you're going to do this you'll only ever do it for real emergencies – a smashed window in your house that needs fixing, a locksmith to get in.
 Not new shoes, not a party you want to go to.
 And generally not for paying your bills, because bills are something you should be budgeting and planning for anyway.

 "So I would certainly think if you were having to use a salary advance more than a couple of times a year there's an issue going on.
 Don't fall into the psychology of 'easy access means I have more money'.
 Ultimately, it doesn't give you more money.
 In fact, each time you use it, you pay a fee, so you actually get less money."

 If you've multiple debts, don't fall into using salary advances

 Taking a salary advance is unlikely to help if you've got problems with debt, as you're not getting extra money, you're just getting the same money a little earlier.

-However, because salary advances aren't loans, they don't have to be regulated in the same way.
-So when you take an advance, you're not credit checked and there's no affordability check (though employers can limit the amount and number of times you can take cash).
+As salary advances aren't loans, they don't have to be regulated in the same way.
+You're therefore not credit checked and there's no affordability check as you'd get with other forms of credit.